Medically reviewed by Drugs.com. Last updated on Dec 9, 2022.

-Not for intravenous or parenteral administration.
+Do not administer nimodipine intravenously or by other parenteral routes.
 Deaths and serious, life threatening adverse events have occurred when the contents of nimodipine capsules have been injected parenterally .

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: